 You must register ahead of time.
 I cancel by late Tuesday evening via email communication with fewer than 3 people signed up.
 Call Kathy at 816-237-0519 or email her to sign up and get directions if you need them.

-We play from 12:30 to 3:00 at my home with beverages and snacks provided.
+We play on Mondays from 12:30 to 3:00 at my home in those weeks when Wednesday Wanna Play is not offered.
+Beverages and snacks provided.
 Cost is $5.
 You must sign up ahead of time.
 I cancel by Sunday evening if not enough have signed up.
-Next Monday Minglers is July 20.
+Next Monday Mingler is October 12.

-I have added an online supervised play for groups of just 4 which will continue through at least the summer.
-We play for one hour online at Those Monday and Wednesdays when in person supervised play is happening, of course, the online version will not be available..
+I have added an online supervised play for groups of just 4 which will continue through at least year end.
+We play for one hour online.
+The morning session is Monday through Friday, at 11:15.
+Afternoon sessions are Monday, Tuesday, Thursday, and Friday at 2:15.
+On those Monday afternoons when in person supervised play is happening, of course, the online version will not be available.
 Cost is just $2 to me.
+Evening sessions for your own private group of four can be arranged at a cost of $3 per person.
 To sign up, call or email me.
 I send you a Zoom link so we can talk while playing the deals online.
 You pay me via Paypal or a check.
 We can work out those details when you sign up.